What I Learned About My Father from Reading His Secret Police Files

 Called by 123454, friend Denis says hello to little Alex (kindergarten), then talks with Valeria.
 He lets her know he’s moved to Romană Square the previous day and tells her his new phone number.
 Valeria writes it down.
 She says Toca (husband) is not home.
 She and Alex might stop by later.”

 When my dad returns, the company at Bulandra is assigned the task of producing a patriotic show to celebrate X years of one of Communism’s many triumphs.
-But there’s a small mutiny during a Workers’ Council meeting: Toca, actor Victor Rebengiuc and some others don’t want to get the Bulandra theatre involved in something like this.
+But there’s a small mutiny during a workers’ council meeting: Toca, actor Victor Rebengiuc, and some others don’t want to get the Bulandra theater involved in something like this.
 Another actor, Marcel Iureș, states he won’t recite any patriotic poems.
-The staff basically refuses to pay homage to the socialist order, and manager Ion Besoiu doesn’t waste his breath trying to convince them to act otherwise – or so the informant insinuates.
+The staff basically refuses to pay homage to the socialist order, and manager Ion Besoiu doesn’t waste his breath trying to convince them to act otherwise—or so the informant insinuates.

 WHEN YOU TURN A STAGE INTO A CHURCH, NO ONE NOTICES

-Toca requests permission to visit my uncle again – he’s turned down again.
+Toca requests permission to visit my uncle again—he’s turned down again.
 He gets upset, argues, pressures.
-A good friend writes, as an informant, that he doesn’t think Toca would remain in Germany if he’d visit: Because he’d miss the theatre in Romania too much, because it would be far harder for him to become a star over there, because he cares too much about his circle of friends and acquaintances to leave them.
+A good friend writes, as an informant, that he doesn’t think Toca would remain in Germany if he’d visit: Because he’d miss the theater in Romania too much, because it would be far harder for him to become a star over there, because he cares too much about his circle of friends and acquaintances to leave them.
 The friend thinks he should be allowed to make the journey.
 The Romanian government says no.

 Toca writes a letter to a cousin in Paris, who had also invited him to come over.
-In the letter, he explains how much he misses news of what’s going on in the world of western theatre.
-He has no access to articles, essays, interviews – all he occasionally gets to see are pictures of a set or some costumes.
+In the letter, he explains how much he misses news of what’s going on in the world of Western theater.
+He has no access to articles, essays, interviews—all he occasionally gets to see are pictures of a set or some costumes.
 But the ideas never reach him, never reach us, in Romania.
-A copy of the letter is filed neatly to his folder.
+A copy of the letter is filed neatly in his folder.

 Toca stays in Romania.
 The phone keeps being tapped, one call after the other, one mundane thing after another.
 Toca directs Io Mircea Voievod, a historic play by Dan Tărchilă.
-He doesn’t change the text, doesn’t insert any mean remarks, doesn’t criticise anything.
+He doesn’t change the text, doesn’t insert any mean remarks, doesn’t criticize anything.
 The only rather unusual thing is that the set is made up of stained glass portraits of Romanian princes.
 He virtually turns the set into a church.
 At that time religion was officially forbidden but unofficially tolerated by the government.
-Using images of sanctified princess at a State-owned theatre was an affront to the regime but tired or careless, the censors choose to ignore this small detail.
+Using images of sanctified princess at a state-owned theater was an affront to the regime, but tired or careless, the censors choose to ignore this small detail.

 AND LIKE THAT, YOU CAN CLOSE AN INVESTIGATION OF YEARS